material-components/material-components-android/docs/theming/Shape.md

 Theme attributes can be set at the theme level to change the shape values that components use to set their shapes.

+**Note:** These theme attributes will be deprecated soon for Material 3.
+New theme attribtues will be added and components styles will be updated to reference them, according to the new shape system guidelines coming soon.

 Attribute Name                   | Description            | Default Value
 -------------------------------- | ---------------------- | -------------
 `shapeAppearanceSmallComponent`  | Style reference that contains shape values that are used to style small components  | 4dp rounded